 Here's another quick tip I produced on a discussion leading technique, with graduate student Patrick Rich (Linguistics).
 Other examples of my work include this trailer for the 2014 Harvard Horizons Symposium.

 New England Conference of Music Theorists

-Since the summer of 2014, I have been the webmaster for the New England Conference of Music Theorists.
-My colleague Frank Lehman and I recently redesigned NECMT's logo, and I recently put NECMT's archives online.
+From 2014 to 2018, I was been the webmaster for the New England Conference of Music Theorists.
+My Tufts colleague Frank Lehman and I redesigned NECMT's logo in 2016, and I recently put NECMT's archives online.

 The Art of Listening Course Trailer

 In the Spring of 2013, I took a Graduate Seminar in General Education with Alex Rehding (Harvard University, Music) and John Hamilton (Harvard University, Comparative Literature).
-Our GSGE designed a new gen-ed course in the humanities, "The Art of Listening," which was taught by Prof. Rehding during the Fall 2013 semester.
+Our GSGE designed a new gen-ed course in the humanities, "The Art of Listening," which was taught by Prof. Rehding during the Fall 2013 semester (and in subsequent semesters).
 I made this course trailer for the class's initial run.